DataDog/hiring-engineers/answers.md

 ## Intro
 I really enjoyed getting the time to play around with the Datadog stack.
 I decided I'd go outside my comfort zone and go along with the recommended environment and use vagrant and VirtualBox.
 I decided to keep Azure for work.

-### Prerequisites (setting up the environment)
+### Prerequisites (Setting up the environment)

-First thing I did was take a skim through the guides and see what the assessment consisted of.
+First thing I did was take a quick read through the guides and see what the assessment consisted of.

 Setting up test environment: